THC and Dopamine: What effect?

 In terms of legality, THC is classified as a Schedule I controlled substance under U.S. federal law, meaning it is considered to have a high potential for abuse and no accepted medical use.
 However, some states have legalized marijuana for both recreational and medicinal use.
 CBD, on the other hand, was legalized at the federal level in the United States with the passage of the 2018 Farm Bill, as long as it is derived from hemp and contains less than 0.3% THC.

-See also THC Without Medical Card
+See also THC withdrawal

 Overall, CBD and THC have different effects and uses, and it’s important to understand these differences when considering the use of cannabis-derived products.
 It’s also important to note that the use of both CBD and THC can have potential risks and side effects, and individuals should consult with a healthcare professional before using these substances.